How to install it | How to use it | Printing | Graphics, color, etc. | If you only have the WPDOS installer files | Home page

 3a.
 If you don't have a copy of your WPDOS program files, but you do have the installer files (INSTALL.EXE, etc.) then follow the procedure elsewhere on this page before you run the vDosWP Installer

 By default, the WP Documents folder will be a folder named WPDocs in your Documents folder in macOS.
-To "map" any additional macOS folders to drive letters in vDos, hold down the Option key when starting vDosWP and choose the option to "Add or remove drive letters for OS X folders."
-(It says OS X because I am too lazy to update it to macOS.)
+To "map" any additional macOS folders to drive letters in vDos, hold down the Option key when starting vDosWP, cointinue holding that key until the Options menu appears, and choose the option to "Add or remove drive letters for OS X folders."
+(It if says OS X, that is because I have been too lazy to update it to say macOS.)

 To use the Ctrl-arrow and Ctrl-PgUp/PgDn keys in WPDOS, you will probably need to go to your Mac's System Preferences, then the Keyboard pane, then the Shortcuts tab and change or disable any existing Ctrl-arrow or Ctrl-PgUp/PgDn keys listed there as active.
 (Look especially under Mission Control.)